 At Kirinda Walauwa, as the meals that we serve are made using traditional cooking methods, guests are often curious to find out how this works.
 Over the years, the cookery demonstration has become highly popular amongst our guests and helps us share Sri Lankan culture and cuisine with them as well as allowing them to learn (interactively) how to make some traditional dishes.
-You will be able to have lunch on this experience.
+You will be able to have lunch during this experience.

 Cultural Dance Show

-Today Kandy is the center of Buddhism, Arts, Crafts, Dancing, Music and Culture.
+Today Kandy is the centre of Buddhism, Arts, Crafts, Dancing, Music and Culture.
 Visitors can see these dance & music performances at the daily cultural performance which starts in the evening and runs for more than 1 hour.
-With more than 7 different dance performances, captivating drumming and the skills of the traditional musicians on display, this show will give you a great insight to traditional Sri Lankan culture.
+With more than 7 different dance performances, captivating drumming and the skills of the traditional musicians on display, this show will give you a great insight into traditional Sri Lankan culture.

 Enjoy breakfast at the resort and proceed to Galle, the stunning coastal town in southern Sri Lanka.
 Check in at the resort for the next 2 nights and spend the day at leisure.